ATC Queen Elizabeth Stakes

 The Championships Day 2 – Betting Guide

-THE ATC Queen Elizabeth Stakes is a group one, weight-for-age race, three-year-olds race over 2000m, held at Randwick.
+THE ATC Queen Elizabeth Stakes is a Group 1, weight-for-age race event over 2000m, held at Randwick.

 A race steeped in history, the Queen Elizabeth Stakes has existed in Australia for well over 160 years.